Mercy-nenoh/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Program that prints _putchar, followed by a new line.
+unction that prints the alphabet, in lowercase, followed by a new line.